josephbudd/kickwasm/README.md

 The colors example in the examples/ folder, is only a framework without anything added to it.
 See the colors example video below.

-### The framework code is physically and logically organized into 3 main levels
+### The framework code is physically and logically organized into 4 main levels

 1. The domain folder contains domain ( application ) level logic.
 1. The mainprocess folder contains the main process level logic.
 1. The renderer folder contains the renderer level logic.
+1. The site folder contains the templates, styles etc for the browser.

 ### The framework has 2 processes